How to measure speed of a tennis ball...

 the ball.
 When I came closer I noticed that the ball seems to be floating on that plate.

-It must have made from rubber...
+I thought it must had been made from rubber...

-I touched it: no, the ball as well as the plate were made from granite.
+I touched it - no, the ball as well as the plate were made from granite.

 And again the ball was floating...
 I am an engineer myself.